-Any tree removal efforts to accommodate the new structures must include removal of the root systems, followed by backfilling of the volume occupied by the root ball.
+Any removed trees to accommodate the new structure must include removal of the root systems, followed by backfilling of the volume occupied by the root ball.
 Typically, to remove all significant roots such that the maximum diameter of any root is no greater than $\frac{1}{2}$ inch, it is required to excavate to a depth of 4.0 feet to capture all applicable roots.
 Further, the lateral extent of each tree root excavation is generally 8.0 feet (twice the depth).

 It is the understanding of this firm that various utility trenches may traverse the completed pad.
 The backfill of all utility trenches, if not in conformance with this report, may adversely impact the integrity of the completed pad.
-This firm recommends that all utility trench backfill crossing the pads be inspected and tested to ensure full conformance with this report.
-Untested utility trench backfill will nullify any as-built grading report regarding the existence of imported engineered fill beneath the proposed building foundations and place the owner at greater risk in terms of potential unwanted foundation and floor slab movement.
+This firm recommends that all utility trench backfill crossing the pad be inspected and tested to ensure full conformance with this report.
+Untested utility trench backfill will nullify any as-built grading report regarding the existence of controlled compacted fill beneath the proposed building foundations and place the owner at greater risk in terms of potential unwanted foundation and floor slab movement.

-Compaction of backfill, subgrade soil, subbase fill, and base course materials should be accomplished to the following density and moisture criteria prior to concrete placement:
+Compaction of backfill, subgrade soil, subbase fill, and base course materials should be accomplished to the following density criteria: